strongloop/strongloop.com2/_posts/2019-02-05-january-milestone.md

 published: false
 ---

 Happy New Year from the LoopBack team!
-We hope everyone had a nice break as we did from the holidays.
+We hope everyone had a nice break during the holidays, just as we did.
 While the team had some time off extending into January, we still managed to work and spike on authentication, migration from LB3, user adoption, extensibility, and documentation.
 Read more to find out how it all unfolded.

 <!--more-->

 ## Authentication Epic

 Last month we implemented the strategy resolver, JWT strategy class and authentication action and created the diagram that depicts their dependency relations.
-Based on those effort, in January we enriched the `loopback4-example-shopping` repository with a working JWT authentication system, and added two endpoints for model `User` to make use of it:
+Based on those efforts, in January we enriched the `loopback4-example-shopping` repository with a working JWT authentication system, and added two endpoints for model `User` to make use of it:

 * `POST /Users/login` verify a user's credentials and return a valid JWT access token
 * `GET /Users/me` display the logged in user of the application